tomcon/london-vuejs-3-talk/readme.md

 - Example of a component with an 'inline-template'

 ###/slides
-slides from the meeting
+Slides from the meeting

 ###/useful
-useful utils to aid development
+Useful utils to aid development

 - mk_node_module_links.js
 npm install can be very time-consuming, plus windows users suffer from folder depth